 42RM Commando

 After their training, the Commando moved for a brief spell in billets at Hearne Bay, before being transported by train to Gourock arriving on the 11th November 1943.
-Embarking on HMT Ranchi they set sail for the Far East on the 15th November 1943, accompanied by No 1 Commando and 75 Nursing Sisters.
+Embarking on HMT Ranchi they departed for the Far East on the 15th November 1943, accompanied by No.1 Commando and 75 Nursing Sisters.

 On the 3rd October 1944 the Commando embarked with No 1 Commando on board HMT Nevasa for Calcutta.
 From there they proceeded by rail and river steamer to a transit camp in Chittagong where they remained for a week.
 They then proceeded by LCI to Teknaf to relieve the 1st Ox and Bucks in the line at Maungdaw.